 2019—2020 Forum on Kinship

-Of Two Minds: A Critical Study of the Existential Kinship through the Correspondences between Jean-Paul Sartre and Simone de Beauvoir
+Of Two Minds: Intimacy, Power and the “Open Relationship” between Jean-Paul Sartre and Simone de Beauvoir

-The proposed intellectual history project examines various forms of “kinship” between two eminent thinkers of the twentieth-century: Jean-Paul Sartre and Simone de Beauvoir.
+This intellectual history project examines various forms of “kinship” between two eminent French thinkers of the twentieth-century: Jean-Paul Sartre and Simone de Beauvoir.
 To de-mystify the romanticized story created by public and popular imaginations, the research critically studies the courtship, familial rapport, and intellectual ties between the couple, through the lens of existential philosophy.
-With a focus on the newly published letters from de Beauvoir to Sartre and existent letters from Sartre to de Beauvoir, the research further delves into the letters between de Beauvoir and other lovers, including Claude Lanzmann.
-With a combination of literary, philosophical, biographical and manuscript study approaches, the project investigates the complexity of the relationships between the couple and proposes a critical model of modern love that transcends traditional categories.
+With a focus on the published correspondences between Sartre and de Beauvoir, the research further delves into the archived, unpublished letters between de Beauvoir and other lovers, including Claude Lanzmann.
+With a combination of literary, philosophical, biographical and manuscript study approaches, the project investigates the complexity of the relationships between the couple and proposes a critical model of modern love that transcends established categories.